litteratum/workon/README.md

 It will check:

 * unpushed changes
-* leaved stashes
+* left stashes
 * unstaged changes

-and then remove a project folder from the working directory.
+and then remove the project folder from the working directory.
 If there is something left, the command will fail.
 But you can use `-f/--force` flag if you are confident.

-If the command ran without arguments, it will try to remove ALL projects from a working directory.
+If the command run without arguments, it will try to remove ALL projects from a working directory.

 See `git_workon done --help` for other available options on how to control the command.